Relation-Algebraic Verification of Disjoint-Set Forests: Verifying disjoint-set forests -- initialisation

 Program variables can range over arbitrary HOL types.
 We write programs in the context of an Isabelle/HOL class specifying the axioms of Kleene relation algebras, the Tarski rule and a finite universe for total correctness.
 Hence program variables range over elements from the universe of the class, which models the corresponding algebraic structure.
 Reasoning about these variables to discharge verification conditions is performed in the same context using existing libraries for Kleene algebras and relation algebras and newly derived theorems.
 The values of the program variables can be interpreted as binary relations and represented by Boolean matrices, like the examples in Section \ref{section.arrays}, but other interpretations are possible as long as they satisfy the given axioms.
 The Boolean matrix model has been formalised in Isabelle/HOL and proved to satisfy the axioms to ensure their soundness.

 While-programs supported by the Hoare-logic library feature while-loops, conditionals, sequential composition and assignments as basic statements.
 We introduce new notation for array read and write operations, which are automatically translated to basic relation-algebraic expressions according to Section \ref{section.arrays}.
 The assignment $\aset{x}{y}{z}$ is translated to the assignment $x := \awrite{x}{y}{z}$.
 The read expression $\aread{x}{y}$ can be used directly on the right-hand side of assignments and in conditions, except we modify its syntax to $\aread{x}{[y]}$ to avoid ambiguity with list syntax in Isabelle/HOL.
 This paper uses $\aread{x}{y}$ to improve readability.
+In the Boolean matrix model of relations, arrays representing forests are in one-to-one correspondence with finite maps.

 This section covers verification of the initialisation phase of disjoint-set forests.
 The find and union operations are covered in Sections \ref{section.verification-find} and \ref{section.verification-union}, respectively.